danlingmaa/danlingmaa.github.io/_pages/about.md

 ---
 ## About Me

 I am an incoming PhD student in the MIT-WHOI Joint Program, majoring in Biological Oceanography.
 I feel incredibly fortunate to have the opportunity to work with [Dr. Greg Britten](https://sites.google.com/view/pemlab) as my advisor.
 I was a MSc student in the Institute of Biogeochemistry and Pollutant Dynamics at ETH Zürich.
-I am broadly interested in ocean biogeochemistry and the global carbon cycles.
+I am broadly interested in ocean biogeochemistry and the global carbon cycle.

 ## Publications